abhishere5/abhishere5/README.md

-- 👋 Hi, I’m @abhishere5
+- 👋 Hi, I’m Abhishek
 - 👀 I’m interested in programming and web devlopment
-- 🌱 I’m currently learning web devlopment
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on web devlopment projects
+- 💞️ I’m looking to collaborate on AI projects
 - 📫 you can contect me on my email abhishek@preprogrammers.in

 <!---